Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 Short name provided.
 Enter a different short name for the customer/supplier, if necessary.
 This field is compulsory.

 - *Form of address*
-Form of address provided.
+Form of address provided, if any.
 Click the drop-down list to select a different form of address, if necessary.
 The following options are available:

     - **Company**
     - **Mr**